lukeschneider7/half_marathons_scraper/README.md

 # marathons_scraper
 ## Overview

-This Jupyter Notebook scrapes upcoming half marathon race data within 200 miles of Virginia Beach, VA, using Python.
+This Jupyter Notebook scrapes upcoming half marathon race data from the [running in the usa site](https://lukeschneider7.github.io/half_marathons_scraper/half_marathons_scraper.html) within 200 miles of Virginia Beach, VA, using Python.
 The project utilizes web scraping techniques with the **BeautifulSoup** library and performs data analysis using **Pandas** and **Plotly** for visualization.
+Ongoing project work is to develop a streamlit or dash dashboard for scraping the site based on user generated parameters

 [View Jupyter Notebook Results](https://lukeschneider7.github.io/half_marathons_scraper/half_marathons_scraper.html)